Baking on Mainnet

 • Never use your TezSign backup device to bake — backup devices are only for emergency failover

-• Always use different computers for different functions - one computer for mainnet baking, a separate computer for testnet baking
+• Always use separate computers per network — one machine for mainnet, a different machine for testnet

-• The HWM protection helps prevent accidental double baking, but careful operational procedures are your primary defense
+• The HWM helps prevent accidental double baking, but careful operational procedures are your primary defense

 (Option 3 - INSECURE) Import Soft key to TezBake node